RDI2/elf1-user-manual/system_access.md

 ## (Optional) Setup SSH Key Authentication

-SSH Key Authentication is a more secure and useful approach than password authentication.
+SSH Key Authentication is a more secure and useful approach of remote login than password authentication.
 If you haven't had a SSH public/private key pair, here's how to create it and setup the SSH Key Authentication.

 ### For Linux and Mac OS X